volta-cli/rfcs/text/0000-per-project-config.md

 ## `notion config` Reference

-To help users understand which configurations are active and where they are coming from, we should implement a `notion config` command that works similarly to `npm config`.
-This will likely require a separate RFC to work out the specific details of how we show configurations and sources.
-We'll also need to figure out if the user can set configurations from the command-line, and if so, how we propagate those settings back into the various config files.
+To help users understand which configurations are active and where they are coming from, we should implement a `notion config list` command that works similarly to `npm config list`.
+This will allow users to immediately see what Notion understands about the state of the world from a given place in the filesystem, while also providing us with a useful tool for debugging the implementation.
+This also opens the option going forward of providing CLI commands for editing the configuration (e.g. `notion config set`).

+## Multi-stage Implementation

+To facilitate the work and allow users to work with parts of these changes before we make an entire overhaul to the system, we can implement this RFC in multiple stages:

+1. Add support for parsing a project-local `notion-hooks.toml` file, if it exists, as well as the `~/.notion/hooks.toml` that we currently check for.
+2. Rename `hooks.toml` into `.notionrc.json`, changing the file format but supporting the same set of configurations (i.e. Only hooks, no platform specifications at this point).
+3. Fully merge the hooks config with the platform config internally and add support for `toolchain` within `.notionrc.json`

 # Critique
 [critique]: #critique